starlake-ai/starlake/docs/docs/0000-intro.md

 The figure below illustrates the typical data lifecycle in Starlake.
 ![](/img/workflow.png)

-* Landing Area : In this optional step, files with predefined filename patterns are stored on a local filesystem in a predefined folder hierarchy
+* Landing Area: In this optional step, files with predefined filename patterns are stored on a local filesystem in a predefined folder hierarchy
-*-* Pending Area : Files associated with a schema are imported into this area.
+*-* Pending Area: Files associated with a schema are imported into this area.
-* Accepted Area : Pending files are parsed against their schema and records are rejected or accepted and made available in  Bigquery/Snowflake/Databricks/Hive/... tables or parquet files in a cloud bucket.
+* Accepted Area: Pending files are parsed against their schema and records are rejected or accepted and made available in  Bigquery/Snowflake/Databricks/Hive/... tables or parquet files in a cloud bucket.
-* Business Area : Tables (Hive / BigQuery / Parquet files / ...) in the working area may be joined to provide a holistic view of the data through the definition of transformations.
+* Business Area: Tables (Hive / BigQuery / Parquet files / ...) in the working area may be joined to provide a holistic view of the data through the definition of transformations.
-* Data visualization : parquet files / tables may be exposed in data warehouses or elasticsearch indices through an indexing definition
+* Data visualization: parquet files / tables may be exposed in data warehouses or elasticsearch indices through an indexing definition

 Input file schemas, ingestion rules, transformation and indexing definitions used in the steps above are all defined in YAML files.